olijouve/foscam2/README.md

 Off course this component will be pushed back to Home assistant repository when libpyfoscam will be ready for it.

-In the meantime and for testing purposes, the python libpyfoscam module is embedded.
+In the meantime and for testing purposes, the modified python libpyfoscam module is embedded.